nim-lang/RFCs/RFCs/JS_gen_infrastructure_for_ES_modules.md

 ## Webpack loader for Nim

-Note that work has also started on a [nim-webpack-loader](https://github.com/kristianmandrup/nim-webpack-loader) so that Nim can be integrated into a standard web app development workflow.
+Note that work has also started on a [nim-webpack-loader](https://github.com/kristianmandrup/nim-webpack-loader) so that Nim can be integrated into a standard web app development workflow